JeremyWhiteDev/Moxie/README.md

 ### Why I chose these technologies

 1. I wanted to experiement with NEXTJS and understand how to take advantage of that framework's SSG and SSR features.
 The ease of Vercel hosting is also a plus.
-2. I have really enjoyed the strongly typed nature of C# and I wanted to bring a strongly typed appraoch to my frontend.
-Enter Typescript
+2. I have really enjoyed the strongly typed nature of C# and I wanted to bring a strongly typed approach to the frontend.
 3. I've used TailwindCSS and flowbite components in other projects.
 A side goal of mine is to build reusable react components with these technologies as the foundation.
 4. This was an ambitious project, and firebase provided an extremely simple setup for handling authentication.
-5. C#/.NET/SQL Server are the backend technologies I am most familiar with and using this stack allowed me keep a high velocity in my backend issues.
+5. C#/.NET/SQL Server are the backend technologies I was most familiar with and using this stack allowed me keep a high velocity in my backend issues.

 ## Challenges Faced

 One challenge I faced was handling authorized vs. unauthorized routes in NEXTJS.
 My former experience with ReactRouter was very straightfoward for conditionally rendering routes for different user roles/situations.
 But I struggled with implementing similar behaviors with my NEXTJS app.
-Because the node server running and delivering the components for each route doesn't necessarily know the exact state of the client side logged in user.
+The Node server running and delivering the components for each route doesn't know the exact state of the client side logged in user.
 I implemented an imperfect cookie solution, but there is definitely much more improvement needed here.

 One challange I took on that I really enjoyed was creating my own ORM-like API by using inheritance, interfaces, generic types, and C# Attributes.
 The combination of these tools allowed me to create dynamic methods for CRUD operations that lived in a base repo class.
 Other classes could inherit from this base, which allowed for very fast expansion of the backend API.